 The digital upheaval lingers to change our realm and our presence.
 “Hi Siri”, “Ok Google” – We use these directives so often to search for something randomly on our phones.

 The expansion of technology has confirmed that it theatres a dynamic character in our lives.
-We exercise it throughout our day in our everyday mundane.
-Presently, our existence has stirred online because of the COVID 19 pandemic, and social distancing has compelled virtual intimacy.
+We exercise it throughout our day, in our everyday mundane.
+Presently, our existence has stirred online because of the COVID 19 pandemic.
+Plus social distancing has compelled virtual intimacy.

 Reshaping the Realm

-Muddling through the everyday hassles of life demands as well as following desire in entertaining activities seems impossible without gadgets and internet connection.
-The technology has full-grown to develop vital to be in -effect of civilization.
+Muddling through the everyday hassles of our life -demands as well as following our desires in entertaining activities, seems impossible without gadgets and internet connection.
+Technology has full-grown to be vital for our civilization.

 Digital Media and Human Brain